microsoft/dev-proxy/README.md

 </details>
 </p>

-Microsoft Graph Developer Proxy is a command line tool for testing Microsoft Graph and other APIs.
+Microsoft 365 Developer Proxy is a command line tool for testing Microsoft Graph and other APIs.

 It aims to provide a better way to test applications.